 The Bradwell Conspiracy

 While The Bradwell Conspiracy begins as a game of survival that requires you to escape a disaster.
-But as you make your way through the museum in which you are trapped, you'll come to find that there is something much more sinister at play and truth to uncover.
+But as you make your way through the museum in which you are trapped, you'll find that there is something much more sinister at play and truth to uncover.

 In this first-person, narrative-driven title, you play the survivor of an explosion that took place during a museum fundraiser.
 In communication with another survivor through the Bradwell Guide Glass that you're wearing, you send pictures to them in hopes that they'll be able to lead you out of danger.

-Along the way, however, you'll discover a deeper meaning behind the explosion that rocked the museum and trapped you there.
+However, you'll discover a deeper meaning behind the explosion that rocked the museum and trapped you there.
 As you progress in your escape, you must solve puzzles and navigate the world to uncover the truth behind your predicament.

 The Bradwell Conspiracy features a fully-voiced, story-driven experience with a unique art style and engaging exploration and puzzle gameplay.
 You'll definitely want to give this one a try.

 When Molly sneaks out of her house with her dog, Moses, to meet her friend Salim for a midnight showing of "Ghostblasters" at their favorite drive-in theater, she thinks she's in for the best movie event of fall 1984.
 But what she finds is a night of adventure that she'll never forget.